 What’s the open-source equivalent of Looker?

 Apache Superset is the open-source equivalent of Looker.
 However, to embed Superset dashboards, you may need to use the fully managed SaaS version called Preset.
-While the open-source version of Superset is free, Preset charges $20+ per user per month.
+While the open-source version of Superset is free, Preset's managed Professional plan starts at $20/user/month.
+And, if you need to embed dashboards for external users, that requires a separate add-on starting at $500/month for 50 viewer licenses.

 What are some cost-effective alternatives to Looker for embedded analytics?

-Embeddable, Sigma, and Luzmo are all more cost-effective than Looker for embedded analytics.
+Embeddable, Sigma, and Luzmo all offer more transparent pricing than Looker for embedded analytics, even if "cheaper" isn't always guaranteed.
 Here’s how they compare:

-- Embeddable uses a fixed pricing model so costs won’t snowball as you scale.
+- Embeddable offers a free Startup tier and a flat-rate Lite plan from $499/month, with no per-user or per-viewer fees at that tier.
 It’s an SDK for building fully bespoke analytics in 10% of the time it would take to build from scratch.

-- Sigma is another BI tool that embeds using an iframe, but costs less than Looker, according to users.
+- Sigma is another BI tool that embeds using an iframe.
+It doesn't publish pricing, and real-world costs can run comparable to or higher than Looker depending on scale.